TSWT133/Data-Analysis-Projects/Airbnb Project/Airbnb Data Source.md

 ## Airbnb Data Cleaning

-For this project, I worked with the [Airbnb Open Data](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata).
+For this project, I worked with the [Inside Airbnb Data](http://insideairbnb.com/get-the-data).
 The primary objective was to execute a data cleaning process using SQL (specifically BigQuery) to ensure the accuracy, consistency, and reliability of the dataset.

 ### Project Focus: